piebotai/bot/README.md

 #### api_key

-The API key for your Crypto.com Exchange account
+The API key for your Crypto.com Exchange account.

 ---

 #### api_secret

-The API secret for your Crypto.com Exchange account
+The API secret for your Crypto.com Exchange account.

 ---